 8. Check the ice level control sensor to test shut-off.
 Put some ice cubes between the light source and the receiver so to cut off the light beam for at least one minutes.
+This should cause the ice maker to shut off and

-This should cause the ice maker to shut off and the light-up of the 2nd LED (yellow light) at the end of defrost cycle.
+This should cause the ice maker to shut off and the light-up of the 2nd LED (yellow light).